Dwabzy/jwt-authentication/README.md

 ## About The Project

--API for login and registration page using JWT authentication
+API for login and registration page using JWT authentication

 ### Built With